Leopold Aschenbrenner: Situational Awareness essay

-In 2024, Aschenbrenner wrote a 165-page essay named "Situational Awareness: The Decade Ahead".
-It contains sections that predict the emergence of AGI, imagine a path from AGI to superintelligence, describe four risks to humanity, outline a way for humans to deal with superintelligent machines, and articulate the principles of an "AGI realism".
+Shortly after his departure from OpenAI, Aschenbrenner wrote a 165-page essay titled "Situational Awareness: The Decade Ahead", published in June 2024.
+It predicts the emergence of AGI, imagines a path from AGI to superintelligence, describes four risks to humanity, outlines a way for humans to deal with superintelligent machines, and articulates the principles of an "AGI realism".
 He specifically warns that the United States needs to defend against the use of AI technologies by countries such as Russia and China.
 Aschenbrenner argues that by 2027 AI systems will have the capacity to conduct their own AI research.
 Hundreds of millions of AGIs could then automate AI research, compressing a decade of algorithmic progress into less than a year, which would lead to "runaway superintelligence".

-Aschenbrenner's essay received widespread coverage from mainstream media, science publications, and advocacy groups, among others.
+Aschenbrenner's essay received widespread coverage from mainstream media, science publications, and advocacy groups.

+Situational Awareness hedge fund

+After publishing "Situational Awareness" in 2024, Aschenbrenner founded Situational Awareness LP, a hedge fund backed by Patrick and John Collison, Daniel Gross, and Nat Friedman.
+Named after his essay "Situational Awareness", the AI-focused investment firm managed about $45 billion at its peak in July 2026.

+Aschenbrenner's investment firm suffered $35 billion in losses in July 2026, due to its use of leverage and sharp declines in AI infrastructure investments, while soliciting new funds from investors to cover losses.
+The Wall Street Journal and CNBC reported that the Situational Awareness fund was forced to sell all of its publicly traded stocks (approximately 80% of which were primarily purchased by Kenneth C. Griffin's Citadel LLC), although it still held a number of private investments.
+The fund continued to make private investments in the aftermath.

 Personal life

-As of 2025, Aschenbrenner is engaged to Avital Balwit, the chief of staff to the CEO at Anthropic.
-He lives in San Francisco.
+Aschenbrenner is married to Avital Balwit.
+Balwit was a fellow researcher at the Future of Humanity Institute and later joined Aschenbrenner as a member of FTX's Future Fund team.
+They resigned from FTX on the same day.
+Balwit later became the chief of staff to the CEO of Anthropic.
+The couple married in August 2026 in Carmel-by-the-Sea, California.

+As of 2026, Aschenbrenner lives in the Nob Hill neighborhood of San Francisco.